blytkerchan/blytkerchan.github.io/_posts/2010-02-16-use-cases-part-2-what-use-cases-are-for-the-history-present-and-future-of-use-cases.markdown

 comments: true
 date: 2010-02-16 21:40:09+00:00
 layout: post
-tags:
-- Posts that need to be re-tagged (WIP)
-- use-cases
 title: 'Use-Cases Part 2: What Use-Cases Are For (The history, present and future of use-cases)'
 wordpress_id: 388